Hans5958/blog/src/content/posts/2018-06-20-how-i-accidentally-become-famous-on-a-minecraft-server.md

 category: Article
 tags: en old-blog
 slug: how-i-accidentally-become-famous-on-a-minecraft-server
 description: Hello everyone.
 It's been a while since my last post.
 Let me tell you my story of how I accidentally become famous on a Minecraft server.
-I was famous on a cracked server called Cosmic Craft, more exact, it's creative part.
-It was a free server that still gets 5000 players daily, most of them are from South East Asia, more precisely, from the Philippines.
-On that day, I don't have a premium and I bought a donator rank on there for $3.50.
-redirect_from:
+excerpt: Let me tell you my story of how I accidentally become famous on a Minecraft server.
+redirectFrom:
   - /2018/06/20/how-i-accidentally-become-famous-on-a-minecraft-server
 ---